nrsantamaria/adaa-tournament/README.md

   };
 ```

-* User authentication is enabled for the admin route.
-Be sure to turn on the email sign in method and add a user under the users tab.
+* User authentication is enabled for the admin route on this project.
+Within the authentication section of your project complete the following:
+* Under the sign in tab, enable the email/password sign in method
+* Under the users tab, and add a user which will be the admin account

 ## Development server